Top Frequently Asked Questions for Capital Gains, Losses, and Sale of Home

 If you don't meet the holding period requirement:

-If you meet the holding period requirement but the option exercise price is below the FMV of the stock at the time the option was granted:
+If you meet the holding period requirement and the option price was below (but not less than 85% of) the FMV of the stock at the time the option was granted:

 - If your gain is more than the amount you report as ordinary income, the remainder is a capital gain reported on Schedule D (Form 1040) and, if required, on Form 8949.

-If you don't satisfy the holding period requirement and sell the stock for less than the amount you paid for it, your loss is a capital loss but you still may have ordinary income.
+If you don't satisfy the holding period requirement and sell the stock for less than the purchase price, your loss is a capital loss but you still may have ordinary income.